 Transforming the devastation of boreal forest to a triumph of will.

-In October 2014 I visited the tar sands–and I’ll forever process that visit in my heart and mind.
-How to write it?
-How to even think about it?
-The sights, smells, and sounds of a land under siege were horrifying.
-Beyond the warmth of the people in the community, typically and politely Canadian, there was the hell on earth of the excavations.
-The stripping off of overburden (forest) to dig below it.
-Explosions meant to keep waterfowl off toxic tailings ponds, not always successfully.
+What I saw when I visited the tar sands I’ll never forget: the stripping off of overburden (forest) to dig below it.
+Explosions meant to keep waterfowl off toxic tailings ponds, not so successfully.
 Toxic chemicals leaking to streams.
-Foul air.
+Stringent air.
 Barren, stark earth.

 Yet, as Sheena writes, Canada would have us see the tar sands as epical.
-Saving the economy.
-Saving the country.
-Saving lives.
+Saving the economy, the country, and lives.

-A National Geographic photo gallery by Peter Essick that was posted at www.petrocultures.com contains images and words about the oil/tar sands: “Once considered too expensive, as well as too damaging to the land, exploitation of Alberta’s oil sands is now a gamble worth billions.”
+A National Geographic photo gallery by Peter Essick posted at www.petrocultures.com contains images and words about the oil/tar sands: “Once considered too expensive, as well as too damaging to the land, exploitation of Alberta’s oil sands is now a gamble worth billions.”
 And “Oil companies say they are searching for ways to extract deep bitumen using more eco-friendly processes.”
-(Currently they use either an open-pit excavation method or forced-steam extraction that emits more greenhouse gases than surface mining but destroys less forest.)
+(Currently, extraction is done either with an open-pit excavation method or forced-steam extraction that emits more greenhouse gases than surface mining but destroys less forest.)

-I’m far from the first to say it (First Nations people have known it from the start): the place of overburden removal is not a life-saving place, as the multinationals would have us believe.
+I’m far from the first to say it (First Nations people have known it from the start): the place of overburden removal is not a life-saving place, as corporate interests would have us believe.
 It’s a dying, foul, poisonous place.
-Other governments are actively seeking to throw their lands open to more of the same, but it’s a losing game.
-The “triumph of the will” is imaginary.
+Other governments are actively seeking to throw their lands open to much of the same, but the “triumph of the will” it is cast as is imaginary.
 It’s hubris in the guise of heroism.

 Find my new book of essays, The Oasis This Time: Living and Dying with Water in the West (Torrey House Press, March 2019), available for presale at Indie Bound, Barnes & Noble, and Amazon.